ebaauw/homebridge-hue/README.md

 - Monitoring Hue bridges resources (sensors, lights, groups, schedules, and rules) from HomeKit, without the need to refresh the HomeKit app;
 - Automatic discovery of Hue bridges; support for multiple Hue bridges; support for both v2 (square) and v1 (round) Hue bridges; works in combination with the HomeKit functionality of the v2 Hue bridge.

-## Bridges
+## 1. Bridges
 The homebridge-hue plugin tries to discover any Hue bridge on your network by querying the Meethue portal.
 Alternatively, the hostname(s) or IP address(es) of the Hue bridge(s) can be specified in `config.json`.
 Both v2 (square) as well as v1 (round) Hue bridges are supported.

 As the [Philips Hue API](https://developers.meethue.com/philips-hue-api) does not support notifications of changes to the Hue bridge state, homebridge-hue polls each Hue bridge for its state at a regular interval, the heartrate.
 For each Hue bridge attribute changed, homebridge-hue updates the corresponding HomeKit characteristic.
 HomeKit (through homebridge) does notify homebridge-hue of any changes to HomeKit characteristic values.
 For each change, homebridge-hue updates the corresponding Hue bridge attribute.

 For each bridge, homebridge-hue creates a HomeKit accessory, with a custom service, _Heartbeat_.
 This service contains two custom characteristics: `Heartrate` to control the heartrate, and `LastUpdated` that shows the time of the last homebridge-hue refreshed the bridge state.
-Note that Apple's [Home](http://www.apple.com/ios/home/) app doesn't support custom services, nor any custom characteristic, so you need to use another HomeKit app for that, see **Caveats** below.
+Note that Apple's [Home](http://www.apple.com/ios/home/) app doesn't support custom services, nor any custom characteristic, so you need to use another HomeKit app for that, see **10.
+Caveats** below.

 Each supported Hue bridge resource is mapped to a corresponding HomeKit accessory, with appropriate service(s) to match the resource type (sensors, lights, groups), or to an additional service for the Hue bridge accessory (schedules, rules).
 Each supported Hue bridge resource attribute is then mapped to a corresponding HomeKit characteristic.

-### Bridge Configuration
+### 1.1 Bridge Configuration
 By default, homebridge-hue exposes all bridges it discovers.
 This discovery is disabled when the bridge hostname(s) or IP address(es) is specified in `config.json`.

 The polling interval can be set through `heartrate` in `config.json`.
 It can also be changed dynamically through the `Heartrate` characteristic of the bridge _Heartbeat_  service.

 `config.json` contains a key/value-pair for the username per bridge.
 When homebridge-hue finds a new bridge, it prompts to press the link button on the bridge.
 It then creates a bridge username, and prompts to edit `config.json`, providing the key/value-pair.

-## Sensors
+## 2. Sensors
 For each Hue bridge sensor, homebridge-hue creates a HomeKit accessory with the appropriate services and characteristics.

-### Hue Motion Sensor
+### 2.1 Hue Motion Sensor
 The Hue bridge actually uses three sensors per Hue Motion Sensor.
 For each of these, homebridge-hue creates a separate HomeKit service:
 1. For the `ZLLPresence` bridge sensor, a `Motion Sensor` service is created, with a `Motion Detected` characteristic;
 - For the `ZLLLightLevel` bridge sensor, a `Light Sensor` service is created, with characteristics `Light Level`, `Dark`, and `Daylight`.
 Note that `Dark` and `Daylight` are custom characteristic types, which might not be supported by all HomeKit apps;